pagopa/io-app-design-system/src/components/pictograms/README.md

 6. Repeat the previous steps for each pictogram
 7. Once you have finished processing all the new pictograms, run `node generateNewTimestamp` to avoid overwriting these files with the `generateNewPictograms` process.

+#### Wrong pictogram rendering?
+Before exporting the SVG file:
+1. Detach the symbol instance to avoid destructive actions to the original source component.
+Use a draft or disposable project document. **Don't detach it** if you are in the original Design System project file
+2. Outline all the present strokes (unless required for dynamic stroke width, but we don't manage this case at the moment)
+3. Select all the different paths and flatten into one.
+Now you should have a single vector layer.
+4. Make sure your vector path is centered (both vertically and horizontally) in a square

 ### Add the corresponding key to the `Pictogram` component

 Add the desired key to the `IOPictograms` object with the corresponding component reference: